-DRAMATIZED QUOTING, SOLO
+DRAMATIZED QUOTING

-- 1. Dramatized Quoting is the art of telling a story through verbal communication and action by the direct quote of a Scripture portion of the Bible by 1 eligible student. - 2.
+- 1. Dramatized Quoting is the art of telling a story through verbal communication and action by the direct quote of a Scripture portion of the Bible - 2.
+Dramatized Quoting, Solo entries must consist of 1 eligible student.
+Dramatized Quoting, Ensemble entries may consist of 2 to 10 eligible students. - 3.
 A time limit of 5 minutes is allowed for Dramatized Quoting entries.
-There are 90 seconds for setup and 90 seconds for tear down. - 3.
+There are 90 seconds for setup and 90 seconds for tear down. - 4.
 The Scripture portion used must be memorized, presented from consecutive verses, and quoted word perfect.
-The version used is the choice of the student. - 4.
+The version used is the choice of the student. - 5.
 At the assigned presentation time, 3 typed copies of the selected Scripture portion must be presented to the evaluators.
-Typed Scripture pages must be in black Arial or Times New Roman 12-point font, double-spaced, and include complete version, book, chapter, and verse references. - 5.
-All aspects of the drama must take place within the boundaries of the stage including use of props. - 6.
+Typed Scripture pages must be in black Arial or Times New Roman 12-point font, double-spaced, and include complete version, book, chapter, and verse references.

+- 6. All aspects of the drama must take place within the boundaries of the stage, including use of props. - 7.
 Chairs may be used as props.
 However standing on chairs is not allowed and may result in disqualification.
 The only chairs allowed are the chairs available on-site in the presentation room.
-Participants may not bring their own chairs to the NFAF.

-- 7. Small, handheld props are allowed in Dramatized Quoting entries.
+Participants may not bring their own chairs to the NFAF. - 8.
+Small, handheld props are allowed in Dramatized Quoting entries.
 Props are limited to what presenters can carry by hand into the presentation space.
-Neither flammable nor liquid props are permitted. - 8.
+Neither flammable nor liquid props are permitted. - 9.
 Costumes are permitted in Dramatized Quoting entries.
-Costume makeup and masks of any kind are not permitted. - 9.
+Costume makeup and masks of any kind are not permitted. - 10.
 Participants must introduce their presentations by stating the version, book, chapter, and verses used.
 Introductory remarks do not count toward the overall time limit.